profdenis/app_dev1/docs/2. PyQt/A. Introduction/01-hello-world.md

    - After installation, `PyQt6` should appear in your list of installed packages in the same window[3].
    - You can now import and use PyQt6 in your project.

-**Tip:**
+!!! info "Tips"

     - The Python Packages tool window also allows you to view package documentation, upgrade, or uninstall packages easily[3][4][5].
     - Always make sure you have the correct Python interpreter selected for your project to avoid installation issues[1][2].

 ## Your First PyQt6 Application: Hello World